NFL News: Former New Orleans Saints Tight End Benjamin Watson May Come Out Of Retirement

 The New Orleans Saints finished last season with a 13-3 record and one playoff victory before being bumped out in the NFC Championship Game.
 Tight end Benjamin Watson knew that he was going to retire at the end of the season and he was hoping to finish things out with a Super Bowl victory, but it wasn’t meant to be.
 Now, just four months after retiring, Watson may end up taking another shot at a second championship ring.

 ESPN‘s Adam Schefter reported on Saturday evening that Watson may end up coming out of retirement for “the right situation.”
-The All-Pro tight end is expecting twins next week with his wife and that is what he’s focused on at this time, but there is still a good bit of time before training camp begins for NFL time.
+The All-Pro tight end is expecting twins next week with his wife and that is what he’s focused on at this time, but there is still a good bit of time before training camp begins for the NFL.

 It appears as if Watson has never actually filed the retirement paperwork with the NFL as he’s not mentioned as being officially retired.
 Schefter even comments that Watson “intended to retire” after last season, but he’s now considering a return.

 Benjamin Watson is an unrestricted free agent as last year he signed a one-year deal with the New Orleans Saints.
-Honestly, the Saints had looked at bringing him back for the 2019 season until he said in December that he had plans to retire and focus more on staying healthy and being with his family.
+The Saints had looked at bringing him back for the 2019 season until he said in December that he had plans to retire and focus more on staying healthy and being with his family.

 Former Saints’ TE Benjamin Watson, who intended to retire after last season, is now considering a return to the NFL, according to sources.
 Watson is currently focused on welcoming twins next week.
 But after their arrival, he may be open to coming back to the right situation.